Plastic milk bottle as compatible Jura container Hack

 I always drink my coffee with milk, that’s why I started by using the Jura glass milk container.
 It can hold up to 0,5 liter milk, and it works …. but it’s not ideal for me.

-I could buy a bigger container, like a Jura milk cooler which can hold up to 1 or 3 liter milk.
-The downsides are: I need to place it on the kitchen counter, I have to pay extra for the used energy to cool the milk, it’s not cheap and that for only make twice a day coffee.
-AND with this solution, I still need to refill it every day.
+I could buy a bigger container, like a Jura milk cooler which can hold up to 1 (34 oz) or 2.5 liter (85 oz) milk.
+The downsides are: I need to place it also on the kitchen counter, and it takes a lot of space.
+I have to pay extra for the used energy to cool the milk, it’s not cheap and that for only make twice a day coffee.
+And, with this solution, I still need to refill it every day.

-So I thought, why can’t I use the original milk bottle from the store as a milk supply for my Jura machine?
+So I thought, why can’t I use the original milk bottle from the supermarket as a milk container with a tube which reaches the bottom also for my Jura machine?
 Then I don’t have to pour milk anymore.
+Then I can get the milk bottle from the refrigerator, attach it, make my coffee, and put it back in the refrigerator.
+Done!

 Table of Contents